 In keeping with the responsibilities outlined above, departments and offices shall develop, manage and review local operating policies and procedures to create the proper security posture for sensitive or critical data created and stored locally and on centrally managed computer systems.
 Integrity constraints, procedures that ensure correct processing of correct data, shall be written as local procedure.
 Such procedures shall be reviewed as required.

 7.2 Deans, associate/assistant vice presidents and academic/administrative unit heads are further required to designate a system administrator for any shared file server or application system under their control and not administered by IT.
 This designation must be communicated to the University Information Security Officer in writing within three days of assignment of responsibilities and shall be updated as necessary.

 7.4 IT is responsible for establishing and maintaining the physical security of the central computing facilities (including shared file servers managed by IT), the university's communications network and data for which IT is the custodian.
-As part of the university's Information Security Program, IT will maintain JMU Computing Standards for access to centrally managed computing systems as specified in Policy 1205 (University Data Stewardship Policy), the campus network and fileservers managed by IT.
+As part of the university's Information Security Program, IT will maintain JMU Computing Standards for access to centrally managed computing systems as specified in Policy 1205 - Data Stewardship, the campus network and fileservers managed by IT.

 Sanctions will be commensurate with the severity and/or frequency of offense and may include termination of employment or expulsion.
 In addition, violators may be subject to criminal and/or civil action.

-Authority to interpret this policy rests with the resident and is generally delegated to the Assistant Vice President for Information Technology.
+Authority to interpret this policy rests with the President and is generally delegated to the Assistant Vice President for Information Technology.

 Previous version: October 2014